adgpta/SynthGen/README.md

 # Generate synthetic / augmented data using [SDV](https://github.com/sdv-dev/SDV) package

+This repository is a part of generating synthetic data for [NuCLear](https://github.com/adgpta/NuCLear).
+Please refer to the original repository for more information.

 To increase the number of nuclei for training and include possible variations, synthetic datasets were created from nuclei features using the [synthetic data vault (SDV)](https://github.com/sdv-dev/SDV) package (Patki, Wedge et al. 2016), which utilizes correlations between features of the original dataset as well as mean, minimum or maximum values and standard deviations.
 CSV files containing pre-generated synthetic data from the provided ground truths are available in the (folder).
 To create your own, _**select only the radiomics features columns to be used for creating the synthetic datasets**_ and remove all non-essential columns from the csv files extracted via Pyradiomics.
 To create synthetic data follow the instructions below to run the python script: